Kanye West to buy conservative social media platform Parler

 Parlement Technologies, which owns the platform, and West said the acquisition should be completed in the fourth quarter, but details like price were not disclosed.
 Parlement Technologies said the agreement includes the use of private cloud services via Parlement’s private cloud and data center infrastructure.

-Ye, was locked out of Twitter and Instagram a week ago over antisemitic posts that the social networks said violated their policies.
+Ye was blocked from posting on Twitter and Instagram a week ago over antisemitic posts that the social networks said violated their policies.
 In one post on Twitter, Ye said he would soon go “death con 3 on JEWISH PEOPLE,” according to internet archive records, making an apparent reference to the U.S. defense readiness condition scale known as DEFCON.

 Ye is no stranger to controversy, once suggesting slavery was a choice and calling the COVID-19 vaccine “the mark of the beast.”
 Earlier this month, he was criticized for wearing a “White Lives Matter” T-shirt to his collection at Paris Fashion Week.